s0nic/codex-xrays/README.md

 ## Troubleshooting

+## Preview Behavior
+- Pretty mode shows a one-line summary followed by live tail lines, so the newest text is always visible.
+Increase `-L` or press `m` to see more.
+- Recent logs strip ANSI color codes by default for readability; use `--keep-ansi` if your logs rely on terminal colors.
 - No colors: ensure your terminal supports ANSI colors; `TERM` should be something like `xterm-256color`.
 - Windows: install `windows-curses` (`pip install windows-curses`).
 Run from a Unicode‑capable terminal.
 - Large files: prefer tail mode (default).
 Use `--from-start` only when needed.